-Healthy kids learn better, and they also grow up to be healthier, happier, and more productive adults.
+Healthy kids learn better, and they also grow up to be healthier, happier, more productive adults.
 Upstream Public Health believes Oregon should work with our K-12 public schools to ensure Oregon’s youth have their best chance of success in school and in life.

 Simply put, tobacco kills.
 It is the leading cause of preventable death in Oregon.
 And at Upstream we are working hard to end these needless deaths.
-Since almost all smokers start when they are just kids much of our work focuses on preventing youth from picking up this deadly habit.
+Since almost all smokers start when they are just kids, much of our work focuses on preventing youth from picking up this deadly habit.

 Temperature increases and extreme weather events associated with climate change have significant impacts on public health through heat stress, vector-borne diseases, malnutrition and other drought-related problems, respiratory and allergic disease, and developmental effects like pre-term birth.

 Dental Health Crisis Portland, Oregon is in the midst of a dental health crisis where one in five children (or 21%) is currently suffering from untreated tooth decay, with kids in low-income families suffering having even worse rates of decay.
 Poor dental health is the number one reason kids visit emergency rooms and the most common chronic disease among children.
 Nearly half of children experience dental decay before kindergarten.
 Dental disease can lead to missed school days, increased health...